 Squeeze the first three or four squirts of milk into a dark cup or bowl.
 Most of the bacteria will likely be in this foremilk and it’s good to get that out of the way.
 You can swish the foremilk around in the dark cup and look for signs of mastitis.
 She probably won’t have any, but it’s good to check.
 Remember, you’re her first line of defense against it, so don’t skip this step.
 You’re looking for any red streaks, any clumps or stringiness.
 If you find some, contact your veterinarian for advice.
 If there’s nothing in the cup but beautiful white milk, go ahead and milk her out.

 Here, I’m milking directly into a stainless steel milk filter with disposable paper insert that is sitting in the mouth of a glass quart mason jar.
 Filtering the milk is important because sometimes a hair from the doe’s belly or a bit of dirt can drop in there, and nobody wants that in their milk.
 You can use coffee filters to filter the milk also, and some people filter through a piece of white cotton fabric, but if you do that, be sure that the fabric has been sterilized by boiling it in water ahead of time.
-I prefer the disposable paper inserts because they’re thrown away after one use, and the stainless steel filter goes into the dishwasher after chores are done.
+I prefer the disposable paper inserts because they’re thrown away after one use (ensuring a clean one every time), and the stainless steel filter goes into the dishwasher after chores are done.

 Before letting the doe off the milk stand, be sure to give her a teat dip.
 Don’t forget this step!
 It’s important to help avoid mastitis by keeping the orifice clean of bacteria until it naturally closes up in a few minutes.
 There are lots of recipes online for homemade teat dips if you don’t want to use chemical dips.
-My preferred method is to use diluted Hibicleanse soap in a sprayer that sprays upside down, but you can also use a teat dip cup filled with your favorite solution, and dip the teats into it.
+My preferred teat dip is this dilute iodine one dispensed into a sprayer bottle that can spray upside down, but you can also use a teat dip cup filled with your favorite solution, and dip the teats into it.

 When the milk is out and filtered, get it cold as quickly as possible.
 Set your jar(s) of milk in a sink of ice water.
 You can put the jars in the freezer for a while too, but ice water baths can chill the milk faster.
 Keeping the milk in quart jars or smaller helps it chill faster yet.